Appointment of principal supervisor and possible co-supervisor(s)

 The principal supervisor must seek to ensure that the student has a realistic chance of following the PhD plan.
 In the event of unforeseen difficulties, for example equipment problems, weather problems in biology, the idea is not sustainable, etc., the principal supervisor is then responsible for changing the PhD plan together with the student and any co-supervisors, so that a realistic opportunity is re-established for the PhD student to obtain a PhD degree without delay.

-The principal supervisor has primary responsibility for the change in study environment and, in due time, usually within two years before the end of the study, plans, together with the PhD student, the change in study environment, preferably abroad.
+The principal supervisor has primary responsibility for the environmental change and, in due time, usually within two years before the end of the study, plans, together with the PhD student, the environmental change, preferably abroad.

 The principal supervisor is also responsible for